alexkasko/query-string-builder/README.md

 [this](http://code.google.com/p/squiggle-sql/) or [this](http://openhms.sourceforge.net/sqlbuilder/)).
 But then you face another problem: `select` queries have complex structure ([postges](http://www.postgresql.org/docs/current/static/sql-select.html#AEN77017), [oracle](http://docs.oracle.com/cd/B13789_01/server.101/b10759/statements_10002.htm#i2065706)) and are not portable between RDBMSes.
-So libraries trying to build query in type-safe manner need to know all possible query elements and have different dialects for different RDBMSes.
+So libraries trying to build query in type-safe manner need to know all possible query elements and support different dialects for different RDBMSes.

 But if complex query construction is not the big part of you business logic, then you probably want just to concatenate